 The hemicycle is where all the members of the European Parliament meet during plenary sessions.
 Visitors can use multimedia guides to understand the functioning of the European Parliament and visit the Hemicycle.
 Here again, entry is free, but you can make an online booking to ensure access when the crowd is more.
 Their official website is:

 Our visit to the Hemicycle took about an hour.
 It was already time for lunch, so we stopped by a restaurant in the same area to try local Belgian food.

-A note for my readers: If you visit the above-mentioned 2 places and want to learn more about Europe and its history, there is another interesting place called the House of European history, located a few meters away.
+A note for my readers: If you visit the two places mentioned above and want to learn more about Europe and its history, there is another interesting place called the House of European History, located a few meters away.
 Their official website is:

 Here also, entry is free, but you must book your visit.

 In our case, the kids were tired after seeing two places, and it would have become too overwhelming for them to consume so much data in a day, so we did not visit this place.

 Our next destination for the day was Grotemarkt/The Grand Place

 The Grand Place, or Grotemarkt, is a central square in Brussels and is the most important landmark of Brussels.
 Its most striking feature is the Baroque guild halls and two large edifices – The town hall and the Brussels city museum.
 The Brussels City Museum can be visited, and its official website is:

 This square, constructed in the 11th century, went through many changes in the past and even got destroyed in the 17th century during the nine years war, but it was later rebuilt and renovated.
 Today, many visitors visit this square to admire its architectural beauty.

 This place is surrounded by plenty of shops and cafes and offers plenty of photo ops.